ahnngo/analyzing_vietnamese_graduation_score_2020/README.md

    - Title: Phân tích điểm thi đại học 2020 bằng Data Science | Lập Trình Python Cơ Bản Tự Học Cho Người Mới
    - URL: https://www.youtube.com/watch?v=hkF_oIm3lU4&t=2068s
 ---
+**Introduction**

+When a Vietnamese student reaches the age of 18, they are required to take the Vietnamese High School National Graduation Exam in order to be considered for admission to a national institution.
+Approximately 1 million candidates apply each year.
+I will harvest data from all candidates in Ho Chi Minh City (HCMC), Vietnam's most populous province, for this project.
+I'll utilize certain approaches to glean insights from all of the students' scores in order to answer some often asked questions.

+---
 # Cleaning Data
-From the website of Education & Training Department of HCM City, Vietnam, curl all information about student score, using their ids.
+Curl all information on student scores from the Education & Training Department of HCMC, Vietnam's website, using their ids.
-By several tests, it was achieved that the first id was 2000001 and the last id was 2074719 (All raw data was extracted in the year of 2020, leading to the fact that running the code at the moment may cause errors)
+The first id was 2000001, and the latest id was 2074719, as determined by various testing (All raw data was extracted in the year of 2020, leading to the fact that running the code at the moment may cause errors)
 ![img.png](img.png)
-All obtained data is not cleaned, which contained tags, unnecessary codes, unsupported symbols needing to be converted to utf8.
+All of the data obtained was not cleansed, and there were tags, superfluous codes, and unsupported symbols that needed to be converted to utf8.
-After coding to process one line and make sure it works properly by using readline(), I applied the same code to the whole dataset using read()
+I applied the same code to the entire dataset using readline() after coding to process one line and ensuring that it worked properly.
 Several lines of raw_data.txt:
 ![img_4.png](img_4.png)
-However, while processing cleaning the whole dataset, I realized that some ids were "missing", causing list index out of range.
-To prevent this, I used a try - except to catch all nonexistent ids, then put them back in to the for loop in an if condition.
-Nonexistent ids can be found in *error_id.txt*
+However, upon cleaning the entire dataset, I discovered that certain ids were "missing," resulting in a list index that was out of range.
+To avoid this, I used a try - except condition to catch all non-existent ids and then returned them to the for loop in an if condition. *error id.txt* contains non-existent ids.

-I imported csv module to have my clean_data as csv file, as I would use it create a database in pgAdmin and apply some queries using SQL.
+I imported csv module to save my clean_data as csv file, as I would use it create a database in pgAdmin and apply some queries using SQL.
 Several first lines of my clean_data in VSCode:
 ![img_2.png](img_2.png)
 Several first lines of my clean_data in pgAdmin:
 ![img_3.png](img_3.png)
 ---
 # Analyzing Data
-From the clean database, I created some charts to answers some of my questions about candidates of the Vietnamese Graduation Exams 2020, Ho Chi Minh City.
-Some of them includes:
+I made some charts using the clean database to answer some of my inquiries concerning candidates for the 2020 Vietnamese Graduation Exams in Ho Chi Minh City.
+These are some of them:
-- How many students did not sit for each subject exam, such as Math and History?
-What is the reason behind this phenomenon?
+- How many students did not take the exam for each subject, such as Math and History?
+What is the cause of this occurrence?
-- What was the subject exam that most students took?
+- Which topic exam did the majority of students take?
-- What was median, mode, mean scores of each subject?
+- What were the subjects' median, mode, and mean scores?
-- Were there any particular errors on the system?
+- Did the system have any specific errors?
-- Were there any candidates that were older or younger than the general age of candidates in 2020?
+- Were there any candidates in 2020 who were older or younger than the general candidate age (18)?

-**A. How many students did not sit for each subject exam?**
+**A. How many students did not take the exam for each subject?**

-To find the numbers of students who did not sit for each subject exam, first I created a loop through students to find students who did not take the exam then store them as a list:
+To identify the number of students who did not sit for each subject exam, I first established a loop through students to find students who did not sit for the exam, and then I stored them as a list:
 ![img_5.png](img_5.png)
 The result I got was:
 [265, 1802, 49223, 32496, 44131, 44847, 49353, 31849, 31591, 31356, 8709]

-Using Matplotlib, I got a barchart indicating these numbers:
+Using Matplotlib, I got a bar graph indicating these numbers:
 ![img_7.png](img_7.png)

-Double-check the extracted numbers by randomly choose three subjects: Math, Natural Science, and Chemistry using SELECT COUNT query:
+Using the SELECT COUNT query, double-check the retrieved numbers by selecting three subjects at random: Math, Natural Science, and Chemistry:
 ![img_8.png](img_8.png)
 ![img_9.png](img_9.png)
 ![img_10.png](img_10.png)
 Three randomly selected columns showed a match with the chart coded by Python, I concluded that the result was well completed.

 ***Insight:***
-- Students who did not sit for natural science generally did not sit for chemistry, biology, and physics.
-It is easily understandable as chemistry, biology, and physics are natural science and are used to create the natural science exam.
+- Students who did not take natural science did not take chemistry, biology, or physics either.
+It's simple to comprehend because chemistry, biology, and physics are natural sciences that are utilised to construct the natural science exam.
-- On the other side, even though it can be claimed that students who did not sit for social science had considerably high tendency to not take history, geographic, and physics, there are still gaps existing with around five thousands as shown.
+- On the other hand, while it is true that students who did not take social science had a far higher likelihood of not taking history, geography, or physics, there are still over 5,000 gaps as illustrated.
-- There were not a lot of students who did not participate in the Math exam.
-This is due to the fact that math, literature, and english are required exams and not avoidable.
+- The number of students who did not take the Math exam was rather low.
+This is because math, literature, and English are obligatory tests that cannot be avoided.

 Reversely, I computed a chart showing the number of students taking each exam component:
 ![img_11.png](img_11.png)